skleanthous/presentations/20200630-becoming-a-high-perf-org/presentation.md

 ---

 <!-- header: "Op performance tips"-->
-## Tip #1: How to avoid Monoliths
+## Tip #1: Meaningfully decide on decomposition

-- A modular monolith is probably OK
-- Use DDD
+- Use DDD / Bounded Contexts
 - Use Context mapping
 - Use EventStorming